blackjackyau/http-smuggling-demo/README.md

 ### Experiment Findings
 Two conditions to meet for a success Http smuggling
 - Make use of the variant of CL & TE headers to trick payload mismatch between FE and BE
-- The connection between FE & BE must be `Http 1.1 with persistent connection | connection reuse | keepalived`  where multiple HTTP requests are sent on a single TCP connection
+- The connection between FE & BE must be `Http 1.1 with persistent connection | connection reuse | keepalive`  where multiple HTTP requests are sent on a single TCP connection
 - To configure Nginx to perform `http persistent connection`
 ```
 upstream application {